iliul/nose-html-reporting/CONTRIBUTING.rst

 Documentation improvements
 ==========================

-nose-htmloutput could always use more documentation, whether as part of the official nose-htmloutput docs, in docstrings, or even on the web in blog posts, articles, and such.
+nose-html-reporting could always use more documentation, whether as part of the official nose-html-reporting docs, in docstrings, or even on the web in blog posts, articles, and such.

 Feature requests and feedback
 =============================

-The best way to send feedback is to file an issue at https://github.com/ionelmc/nose-htmloutput/issues.
+The best way to send feedback is to file an issue at https://github.com/lysenkoivan/nose-html-reporting/issues.

 If you are proposing a feature: